mobilecoinfoundation/mobilecoin/BRANCHING.md

   can lead to additional git conflicts.
 * Changes are sometimes cherry-picked from release to master in reverse order to how they occurred on release.
 This can create confusion and additional git conflicts.
+  Sometimes, git ends up pulling "fragments" of the earlier commit that was not cherry-picked yet forwards into master, which is very confusing for developers and reviewers because seemingly unrelated changes appear in the diff.
 * Sometimes changes in release are forgotten about and never cherry-picked to master.
   This leads to regressions in the next release.
 Because we never merge the release branch back to master, and all the cherry-picks have different hashes from their originals, it's very hard to ever be sure that we got all the changes.

-This merge-based proposal hopes to rectify these issues.
+This merge-based policy hopes to rectify these issues.